Over 156,000 traffic tickets a year are issued answerable to the Bronx Traffic Violation Bureau (TVB).

 Costs associated with these tickets can add up quickly.
 Fines and surcharges come with every conviction, and most tickets carry points, an accumulation of which often leads to additional surcharges.
 These traffic violations can also cause your car insurance rates to skyrocket.

 For these reasons and more, many look to Feifer & Greenberg for help.
-Our reliable Bronx traffic ticket attorneys help clients avoid penalties by fighting to have the ticket dismissed and the pending charges dropped.
+A reliable Bronx traffic ticket lawyer can help clients avoid penalties by fighting to have the ticket dismissed and the pending charges dropped.

 We cannot guarantee these results but we will always fight for the best possible outcome.